Jkierem/JuanForm/README.md

 # JuanForm

-This is a library of React pre-built form components.
+This is a library of React 16 pre-built form components.
+All components are functional components using hooks.

 ## Usage

 The main component is the Form component.
 It will save the current state of the form.
 It uses the "name" prop of the components inside to save each value.
 If no "name" prop is given, it will try to use the "id" prop instead.
+Every form component must have either an id or a name.

 ```javascript
 import React from 'react';